bangcorrupt/hacktribe-editor/README.md

 <br/>

-Run `control` to initalise MIDI communication with Hacktribe.
+Run `control` to initialise MIDI communication with Hacktribe.

 The log output should include the line: